We have pregnancy and adoption resources and referrals to help you with the things you need right now.

 You may have found our website by doing a Google search for “giving a baby up for adoption” or “putting your baby up for adoption.”
-We’re here to help you learn more about adoption, and to educate you that open adoption isn’t saying goodbye forever.
+We’re here to help you learn more about adoption and to educate you that open adoption isn’t saying goodbye forever.

 With open adoption, you aren’t giving your baby away; you’re choosing the life you want for your child.
-Open adoption allows you to choose the adoptive parents for your child, as well as to remain in contact with your child and child’s adoptive parents through the years.
+Open adoption allows you to choose the adoptive parents for your child, as well as to remain in contact with your child and the child’s adoptive parents through the years.
 By staying in touch through pictures, letters, phone calls, and visits, you can know how your child is doing as he or she grows up.

 Families waiting to adopt come from a wide variety of ethnic and cultural backgrounds.
-You can choose an adoptive family who live in a particular area of the U.S., have financial stability, follow a certain religion, or a family where the wife will be a stay-at-home mom, for example.
+You can choose an adoptive family who lives in a particular area of the U.S., have financial stability, follow a certain religion, or a family where the wife will be a stay-at-home mom, for example.

 So I Was Thinking About Adoption is a great book about considering your pregnancy choices.
 This book is: